tohtsky/myFM/doc/source/index.rst

 Welcome to myFM's documentation!
 ================================

 myFM is an unofficial implementation of Bayesian Factorization Machines.

-The goals of myFM are to
+Its goals are to

 * implement a `libFM <http://libfm.org/>`_ - like functionality that is easy to use from Python
 * provide a simpler and faster implementation with `Pybind11 <https://github.com/pybind/pybind11>`_ and `Eigen <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_

 If you have a standard Python environment on MacOS/Linux, you can install the library from PyPI: ::

-   pip install myFM
+   pip install myfm

 It has an interface similar to sklearn, and you can use them for wide variety of prediction tasks.
 For example, ::